gtauzin/kedro-dagster/docs/pages/getting-started.md

     executor: sequential
 ```

 Here, we have added a "parallel_data_processing" and a "data_science" job to the jobs configuration.
-The first one makes use of the `node_names` Kedro pipeline filter arguments, to create a sub-pipeline of the Kedro "data_processing" pipeline from a list of two Kedro nodes: "preprocess_companies_node" and "preprocess_shuttles_node".
+The first one makes use of the `node_names` Kedro pipeline filter argument to create a sub-pipeline of the Kedro "data_processing" pipeline from a list of two Kedro nodes: "preprocess_companies_node" and "preprocess_shuttles_node".
 Both jobs are to run daily using the "daily" schedule based on the `cron_schedule` "0 0 * * *". "parallel_data_processing" is to run using a "multiprocess" executor with 2 `max_concurrent` and "data_science" will run sequentially.

 See the [Technical Documentation](technical.md) for more on customizing the Dagster configuration file.